TheIdentitySelector/thiss-ds-js/docs/usage.rst

   {
-    "entity_icon": "a data: URI for direct inclusion in html", "descr": "a short description suitable for display inline", "title": "the name of the identity provider - primary display for users", "name_tag": "an upper-case SLUG - typically based on the non-TLD/ccTLD part of the domain", "type": "idp or sp",
+    "entity_icon": "a data: URI for direct inclusion in html", "entity_icon_url": "a URI for reference inclusion in html", "title": "the name of the identity provider - primary display for users", "title_langs": "translations of the title",
+    "descr": "a short description suitable for display inline", "descr_langs": "translations of the description",
+    "md_sources": "metadata sources in which the entity was present", "name_tag": "an upper-case SLUG - typically based on the non-TLD/ccTLD part of the domain", "type": "idp or sp",
     "auth": "saml|opendic|other",